A Lower Bound for the Mahler Volume of Symmetric Convex Sets: Remarks and Questions

+Conjecture \ref{frad} is valid for a certain class of symmetric convex bodies.
 Recall that an unconditional symmetric convex body in $\mathbb{R}^2$ is a convex body symmetric with respect to the origin of $\mathbb{R}^2$, which is also symmetric with respect to the $x$ and $y$-axis of the Cartesian coordinates.
-For unconditional symmetric convex bodies in $\mathbb{R}^2$, Conjecture \ref{frad} holds and can be obtained from the following result of Saint-Raymond :
+For unconditional symmetric convex bodies in $\mathbb{R}^2$, Conjecture \ref{frad} holds and can be obtained from the following result of Saint-Raymond: